Dissertation Projects

 Tibetology

-Dimitri Pauls: The Bodhicittabhāvanā and It’s Placement within the Organizational Schemes of Various Canonical and Extra-Canonical Collections
+Dimitri Pauls: The Bodhicittabhāvanā and Its Placement within the Organizational Schemes of Various Canonical and Extra-Canonical Collections

 For my Ph.D. thesis I focus on the work Bodhicittabhāvanā, “Meditation on Bodhicitta”, an influential text presumably dating back to the 8th century which was translated into Tibetan during the first dissimilation of Buddhism in Tibet.
 This text has been transmitted in at least four different types of collections extant in the form of both manuscripts and block prints, namely “The Collected Tantras of Vairocana” (Bai ro’i rgyud ’bum), “The Tibetan Buddhist Canon” (bsTan ’gyur), “The Treasury of Esoteric Instructions” (gDams ngag mdzod), and especially “The Collection of the Ancient Tantras” (rNying ma rgyud ’bum) of which ten different editions are available up until now and which is the focus of the Tibetology subproject of the SFB.
 The work has been classified in different ways within the doxographical organisational schemes of these collections.
 In some it is regarded as a treatise, i.e. a work composed by a scholar, and in others as a tantra, i.e. a work believed to have been spoken by the Buddha himself.
 In “The Tibetan Buddhist Canon” it is placed in the section of Yogatantra, in the three other collections in the section of Atiyoga – the pinnacle of all spiritual teachings according to the nine-fold doxographical scheme of the rNying ma school.
 Moreover, there also exist a short as well as an enlarged version of this work.
 As a case study within the overall investigation of the organisational scheme of the rNying ma rgyud ’bum I examine the correlation between the content of the text and it’s different placement within those collections.
 With this case study I hope to shed some light on the development of these schemes and on motives and strategies that were applied by Tibetan editors to organise huge and steadily growing manuscript and block print collections.